dragonflypl/web-wiki/react.md

 It is commonly used to access e.g. context and pass it down to presentational component (`Article`) as props.

+### Pure components

+`React.PureComponent` will rerender only if shallow comparison of props & state detect changes.

+To force updates, call `forceUpdate` method.

 ### Higher order component (function)

 This is a generic function that generates a container components: